thenickfish/BasicFeatureToggle/README.md

 }
 ```

 You can also use the flexible toggle to return anything you need, based on your own logic.
-Here's an example that returns the current second as an int:
+Here's an example that returns a discount percentage based on the time of day:

 ```c#
 public class GetDiscountPercentageToggle : FlexibleFeatureToggle<double>